Light plot: Lighting instruments

-In the past when plots were completely hand drafted, a lighting designer would sometimes plot the lighting instruments on a transparent overlay which could be placed over the plan, section and/or elevation views, therefore allowing the "blank" views (containing only architectural information) to be re-used for other lighting configurations.
+In the past, when plots were completely hand-drafted, a lighting designer would sometimes plot the lighting instruments on a transparent overlay that could be placed over the plan, section, and/or elevation views, therefore allowing the "blank" views (containing only architectural information) to be reused for other lighting configurations.
 The advent of CAD-based lighting design has made this practice obsolete, though occasionally useful.

-The information contained in the lighting instruments section should follow consistent, easy to understand rules which are explained in the key, expediting the electric crew's job of hanging and focusing the fixtures.
+The information contained in the lighting instruments section should follow consistent, easy-to-understand rules, which are explained in the key, expediting the electric crew's job of hanging and focusing the fixtures.